Quantcast

 Tubus Cosmos rear rack

-Picked up the frame off Craigslist for 100, and no wonder -- previous owner had hacked off the cantilever studs and covered the scars with rattlecan black paint.
-The color and graphics were late '90s Trek, done by the factory at some point.
-I had studs put back on in 700c position (bike had 27" originally), then built up with mostly Campagnolo.
-Some adaptation on the front derailleur, as the standard Racing T is made for much larger chainrings; am using compact T.A. chainrings here, so used a Shimano Deore instead, works great.
-This bike has done Boston-Montreal and Berlin-Budapest -- a total champ.
+Picked up the frame off Craigslist for cheap, and no wonder -- at some point the seller had hacked off the cantilever studs and covered the scars with rattlecan black paint.
+The color and graphics are late '90s Trek, done by the factory after an earlier owner (not the get-out-the-hacksaw guy) had some work done.
+I had studs put back on in 700c position (bike had 27" originally) and the paint touched up, then built up the bike with mostly Campagnolo.
+Some adaptation on the drivetrain: Am using compact T.A. chainrings and the standard Racing T front derailleur is made for much larger rings; a Shimano Deore works great, however.
+As built, this bike has done Boston-Montreal and Berlin-Budapest -- a total champ.